owenshen24/golb/contents/page/About.md

 Shorter, more personal blog posts can be found on [Muse](https://mlu.red/muse).

 This blog is on [GitHub](https://github.com/owenshen24/golb) and is hosted with Netlify.
+It's built out using a custom static site generator I wrote in Python, which is also in the GitHub repo.
+(However, I would recommend Pelican as a much more complete product.)
 The RSS feed for mindlevelup is [here](https://mlu.red/rss.xml), and the RSS feed for Muse is [here](https://mlu.red/muse/rss.xml).